rafudu/Tagbox/README.markdown

 `	$('.tagbox').tag_box(); `

+Tagbox can be applied to input / textarea fields.
+They will be converted to div's.

 This way, when the user clicks on the `.tagbox` element, a new tag will be created to receive input.
 New tags are created automatically when user presses <ENTER>, <TAB> or ','.

 ##Parameters